-Jim Duncan works for the Vermont Monitoring Cooperative as the Data and Web Coordinator, where he's helping to make long-term monitoring data on Vermont's forested ecosystems more accessible, more interoperable and more useful for seeing and responding to change.
+Jim Duncan directs the Forest Ecosystem Monitoring Cooperative where he works to provide the information needed to understand, manage, and protect the region's forested ecosystems in a changing global environment.
 He previously worked to increase transparency in the oil, gas and mining sectors by giving decision makers and citizens tools to map and interact with data, including in Mongolia and Ghana.
-He was also lucky enough get outdoors and spent a year building trails and cutting fire-prone forests in Arizona.
+He was also lucky enough get outdoors in 2005 and spend a year building trails and cutting fire-prone forests in Arizona.

 Duncan, J.A. and T. Burcsu.
 2012.
 Landscape Development and Mule Deer Habitat in Central Oregon.
 In Kerns, B.K., A. Shlisky, and C.J.
 Daniel (eds.)
 2012.
 Proceedings of the First State-and-Transition Simulation Modeling Conference, June 14-16, 2011, Portland, Oregon.
 Gen. Tech.
 Rep. PNW-869, Portland, OR: U.S. Department of Agriculture, Forest Service, Pacific Northwest Forest and Range Experiment Station.

 De Stefano, L., Duncan, J., Dinar, S., Stahl, K., Strzepek, K.M. and A.T.
 Wolf.
 2012.
 Mapping the resilience of international river basins to future climate change-induced water variability.
 Journal of Peace Research, 49(1): 193-209.